ceph/ceph/doc/cephfs/cephfs-shell.rst

 locate
 ------

-Find an item in Filesystem
+Find an item in File System

 Usage: